Blnix/ChatFX/README.md

 ## Commands
 There are several commands:

-stop - Stops the server (surprising) banlist - List of all banned users ban - bans someone of the server unban - unbans someone from the server list - list all users rank - set, give and remove ranks from users shout - Shoutting announce - Setting up a message, that the server will send on a specific time
+- `stop` - Stops the server (surprising)
+- `banlist` - Lists all banned users
+- `ban` - Bans someone from the server
+- `unban` - Unbans someone from the server
+- `list` - Lists all users
+- `rank` - Set, give, or remove ranks from users
+- `shout` - Sends a shout message
+- `announce` - Sets up a message that the server will send at a specific time

 ## Configuration